 Cross-cutting activity Knowledge transfer

-The mutual exchange of knowledge between research, politics, and society is a central task of technology assessment (TA).
-Researcher should make debates more objective and draw attention to the challenges and opportunities of scientific developments.
+Facilitating a lively and mutually beneficial exchange of knowledge between research, politics, and society is a central task of technology assessment (TA).
+Researchers help to objectify debates and draw attention to the challenges, opportunities, and risks of scientific developments.

-On the one hand, the aim is to strengthen the scientific maturity of citizens and to enable them – or their political representatives – to make decisions on the basis of the best available scientific evidences.
-On the other hand, it is about responsibly shaping technological innovation by considering the knowledge and experience of the people involved.
+On the one hand, the aim is to strengthen citizens’ scientific literacy and enable them – or their political representatives – to make decisions based on the best available scientific evidence.
+On the other hand, it is about shaping technological innovation responsibly by considering the knowledge and experience of the people involved.

-We are convinced that technology assessment requires the most diverse perspectives available.
-For a long time, we have therefore involved in our studies not only researchers from various disciplines, but also citizens and stakeholders from civil society, politics, and the economy.
-ITAS researchers develop specific integrative research approaches as well as methods for participatory formats and apply them in a variety of thematic contexts.
-The results, in turn, find their way into policy and societal advice and the scientific discourse.
+Our research shows that the assessment of technological consequences requires the widest possible range of perspectives.
+For us, knowledge transfer is therefore a learning process in which scientific knowledge is related to social experiences, everyday knowledge, and political framework conditions.
+For a long time, we have been involving not only researchers from various disciplines in our studies but also citizens and stakeholders from civil society, politics, and business.
+ITAS researchers develop specific integrative research approaches and participatory formats for this purpose and apply them in different thematic contexts.
+The results, in turn, find their way into policy and societal advice and into scientific discourse.

 Citizens’ dialogues: